Native American and Indigenous Nurses You Should Know About

 Charlotte Edith Anderson Monture's life began in 1890 on a Six Nations reserve in Ontario, Canada.
 Monture, affectionately known as "Andy," would lead a life that defied traditional expectations for Indigenous women.

 She attended school in New York after being discriminated against in Canadian nursing schools.
-During World War I, at 27 years old, Monture volunteered with the American forces and became the only First Nations nurse to serve.
+At 27 years old, Monture volunteered with the American forces during World War I and became the only First Nations nurse to serve.

 Monture's diary documents her experiences helping the wounded during World War I. It includes her service for more than a year in France.

-An enlisted service member, Monture became the first First Nations woman to vote in a Canadian federal election.
+Monture became the first First Nations woman to vote in a Canadian federal election as an enlisted service member.
 She continued to advocate for voting rights in Canada's Indigenous communities and even opened her home as a polling site following the Indian Act.